 At the end of the Trojan War, Ulysses undertook the return journey to Ithaca, of which he was sovereign.
-His journey, however, was long and troubled, full of experiences and vicissitudes.
-One of these adventures took him to the Strait of Messina, between Scilla and Cariddi.
-The beautiful nymph Scilla, transformed into a hideous monster by the sorceress Circe, was the nightmare of sailors on the Calabrian coast facing the Rocca that is today called Scilla.
-On the Sicilian shores, the monster Cariddi swallowed the ships of adventurers (even today large vortices are formed in these waters that are dangerous for the boats).
+His journey, however, was a long and troubled journey, full of experiences and adventures.
+One of these adventures took him to the Strait of Museum, between Scylla and Charybdis.
+The beautiful nymph Scilla, transformed into a horrendous monster by the sorceress Circe, was the nightmare of sailors on the Calabrian coast, facing the fortress of what is known today as Scilla.
+On the Sicule shores, it was the monster Cariddi that swallowed the ships of the adventurers (in those waters, great and dangerous vortices are formed for the boats still today).

 After having overcome a long series of obstacles, such as the mermaids with an enchanting voice, Ulysses therefore faced the most demanding, and, at the same time, most atrocious trial as he himself recounted: “We sailed moaning on the strait: on one side it was Scilla, on the other the clear Charybdis began to horribly suck the salsa water of the sea.
 When he vomited, he gurgled all over, as like a great fire on a lebete: from above, the foam fell on the top of both rocks.
 However, when sucked the salty seawater, shuddering appeared at the bottom, the rock around bellowed hideously, and below appeared the black earth of sand.
 There was a pale look of anguish.
 We turned our gaze to it, fearing the end, and behold, Scilla took me from the well-quarried ship, the six best companions for her arms and strength” (from: The Odyssey, translated by G. A. Privitera, Mondadori 1991).